galax19ksh/Iris-Flower-Classification/README.md

 ## Data Preprocessing
 * There is no missing or null values in the dataset.
 * There is no class imbalance.
-Each target variable (iris species) are perfectly balanced.
+All target variables (iris species) are perfectly balanced.
 * No distinct outliers

 ## Data Splitting & Feature Engineering